EngineersBox/ExMesh/doc/design.md

 unless P = NP.
 However, the best approximation ratio achieved so far (by a polynomial time algorithm by Harren et al.) is (\frac{5}{3}+\varepsilon), imposing an open question whether there is an algorithm with approximation ratio $\frac{3}{2}$.

+### Pre-execution Pipelining

+A task that is waiting for one or more dependent tasks to complete, with results pushed into deques in each edge (`Pipe`), can be allocated a thread in a pre-execution state (name TBC), which can invoke the methods in the `Consolidatable` interface to collect results ahead of time to prevent waiting for consolidation to happen at task start up.
+This can also apply to forwarding of results (`Splittable` interface) to the next tasks dependent on the current one, using inverse logic (??).

+Possibly allow for tasks to be marked as barriers or pipelined to determine if instead of pre-execution consolidation, the incoming batches from each connected pipe can be invoked in the task as soon as an allocatable resource is free.

+Allow for policies to be specified that determines how batches are pulled from connected pipes and in what order, this allows for customisation.
+Transparency to pipe object properties should be visible to this policy interface.

 ## References

 [Iteration Interleaving-Based SIMD Lane Partitioning](https://dl.acm.org/doi/pdf/10.1145/2847253)